Things to do in Pembrokeshire, Wales in 2023

 4. Llys-y-Frân Reservoir

-This visitor attraction and recreation park is reopening in the Spring of 2021 after a £4m redevelopment backed by the Welsh Government.
-This will include a new outdoor activity centre and waterside cabin, allowing more locals and visitors to enjoy the reservoir.
+This visitor attraction and recreation park reopened in the Spring of 2021 after a £4m redevelopment backed by the Welsh Government, including a new outdoor activity centre and waterside cabin, allowing more locals and visitors to enjoy the reservoir.